fluxcd/flagger/docs/gitbook/how-it-works.md

 ### Manual Gating

-For manual approval of a canary deployment you can use the `confirm-rollout` webhook.
+For manual approval of a canary deployment you can use the `confirm-rollout` and `confirm-promotion` webhooks.
-The confirmation hooks are executed before the pre-rollout hooks.
+The confirmation rollout hooks are executed before the pre-rollout hooks.
 Flagger will halt the canary traffic shifting and analysis until the confirm webhook returns HTTP status 200.

 Manual gating with Flagger's tester: